MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 }

 ```
-And, to drag the both `div` bit down from the top of the screen, we can use `position: absolute` and `top: 25%` for the both elements.
+And, to drag both `div` a bit down from the top of the screen, we can use `position: absolute` and `top: 25%` for both elements.

 ```css